DanyloHepner/javascript_image_loader-simple-/README.md

-All right hello guys.
+# Javascript Image Previewer

-I made this to show the way of using FileReader object Javascript supports.
+This sample is to show how to use FileReader object in Javascript so that we can see what picture we selected.